George Warren (‘Capt. Courage’)

 In 1911 he was aboard the SS.Milo, which was docked at Swansea, where he was 2nd mate.
 In that year this ship was involved in the rescue of the crew of the ketch ‘Rival’, for which George was one of the men who received the King George V medal for gallantry.
 They were also given local recognition as reported in the Western Daily Press 1912

-George married Elizabeth Kate nee Sage in 1901 at St Johns, Bridgwater and they had three children, Emily Kate in 1903, Rose Maria Bess in 1905 and Kate Lily Minie known as “Kitty” in 1906.
+George married Elizabeth Kate nee Sage in 1901 at St Johns, Bridgwater.
+Elizabeth was from Clovelly and had the unusual nickname of ‘Mudsie’ .
+They had three children, Emily Kate in 1903, Rose Maria Bess in 1905 and Kate Lily Minie known as “Kitty” in 1906.
+All three were plagued by illnesses of the time in childhood: Emily contracted polio; Kitty had tuberculosis and Rosie was left deaf by measles or chickenpox.

 Western Daily Press, April 1996